bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 83°
-- Drizzle
+- Drizzle and Breezy
-- 52% humidity
+- 51% humidity
 - 11 mph wind
-- 0% cloud cover
+- 28% cloud cover
 - 48 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 1.13 inches of rain expected in the next 48 hours